nixworks/public/news/2016/02/12/index.md

 Ministers holding crisis talks over Syria agree to cease hostilities within a week&#039;s time, US Secretary of State John Kerry said.

 ### [Pope Francis meets with Patriarch Kirill of Moscow in Havana, Cuba.
 It is the first time that the heads of the Roman Catholic Church and Russian Orthodox Church have ever met. ](/news/2016/02/12/pope-francis-meets-with-patriarch-kirill-of-moscow-in-havana-cuba-it-is-the-first-time-that-the-heads-of-the-roman-catholic-church-and-rus.md)
-_Context: Cuba, East–West Schism, Havana, Patriarch Kirill of Moscow, Pope Francis, Roman Catholic Church, Russian_
+_Context: Cuba, East-West Schism, Havana, Patriarch Kirill of Moscow, Pope Francis, Roman Catholic Church, Russian_

 ### [The discontinuance of electricity and water into the Kaesong area impacts area residents who lose their steady supply of water.
 The public received about 60 percent of the  17,000 tons of water South Korea pumped north each day. ](/news/2016/02/12/the-discontinuance-of-electricity-and-water-into-the-kaesong-area-impacts-area-residents-who-lose-their-steady-supply-of-water-the-public-r.md)
 Among the losers in the retaliatory sparring between the rival Koreas are residents who had been depending on a rarity in impoverished North Korea: a steady supply of water from the now-shuttered jointly run factory park in the North Korean border city of Kaesong.